goschtl/zope/z3c.reference/branches/flash/src/z3c/reference/browser/README.txt

 We also need to register the widgets.

-  >>> from zope.schema.interfaces import ITextLine, IText
+  >>> from zope.schema.interfaces import ITextLine, IText, IBytesLine
-  >>> from zope.app.form.browser import TextWidget, TextAreaWidget
+  >>> from zope.app.form.browser import TextWidget, TextAreaWidget, BytesWidget
   >>> from zope.app.form.browser.interfaces import ISimpleInputWidget
   >>> from zope.app.form.browser.interfaces import ITextBrowserWidget
   >>> zope.component.provideAdapter(TextWidget,
   ...
 (ITextLine, IBrowserRequest), ITextBrowserWidget)
   >>> zope.component.provideAdapter(TextAreaWidget,
   ...
 (IText, IBrowserRequest), ISimpleInputWidget)
+  >>> zope.component.provideAdapter(BytesWidget,
+  ...
+(IBytesLine, IBrowserRequest), ISimpleInputWidget)

 So there is no formData for now, because we have no data on the reference.